 Read, analyze and prepare the case "Global Asset Allocation: All That Glitters".
 Fill out the "Case Analysis Worksheet".
+Turn in a pdf version of you Case Analysis Worksheet including answers to the study questions to my.nes.

 Attendance necessary!
 Class begins with discussion of "Global Asset Allocation: All That Glitters" - both attendance and participation is graded.